Alesana: Origins, The Lost Chapters EP and future plans (2017–present)

 On April 11, 2017, the band made official their participation on the first edition of the Vans Warped Tour MX with bands including Good Charlotte, Mayday Parade, Suicide Silence, Hatebreed, Never Shout Never and more.
 The Vans Warped Tour MX would have taken place in the Foro Pegaso in Toluca, Mexico, on May 27, 2017, although this date was pushed back for an intended show on October 22 of the same year before eventually being canceled by the promoters.
 They eventually did play in Mexico City at the Teatro Ramiro Jiménez on September 16, 2017, along with national groups Allison, Cerberus, Kamikaze Ninja, Say Ocean and Kaizan opening the show.

 On October 31, 2017, the band announced a new project titled "Origins".
 Origins is a compilation of the band's history, scheduled for release on Black Friday, 2017.
 On November 22, 2017, the band released the first single off of the upcoming The Lost Chapters EP, titled "Fits and Starts", along with a music video which was a compilation of fan made videos sent to the band.

 As of 2024, Alesana is touring regularly and playing festivals, and have confirmed there are no plans to stop doing so.
+Although they have admittedly taken a step back, mostly due to families and other obligations.
 The band appears to be more active on social media and have launched a new online merch store, with all apparel printed by Lee.
 Alesana has confirmed that a new album is in its early stages.
 Dennis Lee and his wife Cayce had a daughter in late 2020, with Lee later revealing that she had been born 4 months early and spent 9 months in the hospital, contributing to touring and writing delays.
-In November 2024, longtime drummer Jeremy Bryan was fired amid sexual misconduct allegations.
+However 2024 showed a return to International dates with tours in Mexico, South America, Thailand, Indonesia and Hawaii.
+As well as playing Welcome to Welcome to Rockville in Daytona Beach, Florida.
+In November 2024, longtime drummer Jeremy Bryan stepped down amid sexual misconduct allegations.
+Joey DiBiase of the band’s Limbs, and Jasta (featuring Jamey Jasta, the vocalist of Hatebreed) is filling in as a touring drummer.
+2025, and early 2026 the band returned to Japan with Escape the Fate and again to Mexico and South America.

+In July 2025, Dennis Lee was a guest DJ at a "throwback emo night" event at the House of Whiskey in Laredo, Texas.